-There’s no question that today’s device security owners and compliance managers understand the importance of security.
+There’s no question that today’s device security and compliance managers understand the importance of continuous medical device security.
 83% call device security a competitive advantage, and 79% recognize how device security will minimize business risk.
 73% of respondents agree that device security is critical in order to protect their brand.

 There is also a large majority that, aside from viewing device security as offering a competitive edge, recognize that it’s a necessary part of doing business in a highly regulated arena.
 80% call device security a “necessary evil” imposed by the regulators, and 78% put compliance as their finish line – admitting that they do the minimum necessary in order to achieve the regulated compliance posture.

 However, 79% of respondents are worried about security negatively impacting delivery timelines, and say that for them, getting products to market is a higher priority than device security.

 The conundrum of security vs time-to-market is evident when we look at the challenges today’s MDM pros are describing.
 Top on their list of challenges is a growing set of tools and technologies.
 It appears that security and compliance pros are spending more time than ever managing the growing number of security tools, consolidating information, or trying to get a single view of their environment.